 The District has many different parks and open space locations to choose from when considering where to film.
 Please take a look around our web site for location information and lists of amenities.
 Our park and trail location guide is a handy tool to use when looking for different locations and we are always available to make recommendations or answer questions over the phone.

-All commerical photography, whether it be still or motion picture, must have a permit issued by our offices if conducted in any of parks or facilities.
+All commerical photography, whether it be still or motion picture, must have a permit issued by our offices if conducted in any of our parks, trails or facilities.

 Wide Selection of Locations